Top 25 Skills Digital Marketing Manager should have in 2022

 Good SEO skills can help a digital marketing manager better understand how Google algorithms work and what factors influence rankings.
 This knowledge can then be used to develop more effective campaigns and strategies.

-Strong SEO skills can also help a digital marketer troubleshoot issues with their website and make improvements as needed.
+Strong SEO skills can also help digital marketers troubleshoot issues with their website and make improvements as needed.

 Overall, companies value SEO skills in a manager because they know that it is an essential part of today's online.